Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps in Esbjerg as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network links to hubs in Copenhagen or Hamburg, Germany.
+Direct Cloud On-Ramps: Esbjerg has no direct cloud on-ramps as of September 2025.
+Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established through network extensions to hubs like Copenhagen or Hamburg.

 Power Analysis